 Miami-Dade, is home to a diverse population with diverse needs.
 Unfortunately, many have limited access to care or services or have other barriers preventing them from achieving a healthy lifestyle.
 One of the biggest disparities that this region faces is in regard to Years of Potential Lives Lost (YPLL).
-When examining 2017 premature mortality with an age reference of 75, Black/African American residents lost 5500 years of potential lives more than White residents.
+YPLL estimates the number of life years lost due to premature death by subtracting the age at death from a life expectancy of 75 years.
+When examining 2020 premature mortality, Black residents lost 2,410 years of potential life years more than White residents.

 Black or African American population health outcomes have been significantly different than other populations within the region.
 Moreover, some of the most notable disparities fall within the Maternal and Child Health section.
-For instance, in 2018, the Black infant mortality rate [IMR] was three times higher than the White IMR- 10.8 and 3.1 infant deaths per 1,000 live births respectively.
+For instance, in 2020, the Black infant mortality rate [IMR] was over four times higher than the White IMR- 11 and 2.6 infant deaths per 1,000 live births respectively.
+Over time the White IMR has been improving while the Black IMR has been worsening.

-Unfortunately, this trend of significantly higher rates in comparison to other groups is seen in pre-term births and lowbirth-weight births as well.
-The 2018 Maternal Mortality Rate (MMR) statistics also show this disparity with Black or African American residents in Miami-Dade with 34.3 maternal deaths per 100,000.
-This is more than four times higher than the White population in Miami-Dade (8.3 deaths per 100,000).
+Unfortunately, this trend of significantly higher rates in comparison to other groups is seen in pre-term births and low-birth-weight births as well.
+The 2020 Maternal Mortality Rate (MMR) statistics also show this disparity with Black or African American residents in Miami-Dade with 60.1 maternal deaths per 100,000.
+This is more than four times higher than the White population in Miami-Dade (14.2 deaths per 100,000).

 Outside of the maternal and child health realm we find that African American/ Black population death rates are significantly higher than White populations in many of the indicators highlighted in this report.
 This includes death rates for HIV/AIDS, and certain cancers such as breast and prostate cancer.
 One that stands out is the Age-Adjusted Death Rate for Diabetes.
-Black populations in Miami-Dade had a rate of 45 deaths per 100,000 whereas White populations have a rate of 17.2 per 100,000.
+Black populations in Miami-Dade had a rate of 61.4 deaths per 100,000 whereas White populations have a rate of 22.3 per 100,000.

 Notable disparities are also found within the socio-economic field.
 As reported in the homelessness section of this Community Health Assessment--while black persons represent 18% of Miami-Dade County's general population, they comprise 56% of the homeless population.
-In terms of high school graduation rates we find that American Indian or Alaska Native persons have a declining graduation rate.
-In 2019 the graduation rate for this group was 77.5% while their white counterparts was 90.2%.
+In terms of high school graduation rates we find that American Indian or Alaska Native persons the lowest graduation rate.
+In 2020 the graduation rate for this group was 84.1% while their white counterparts was 91.7%.